Steve Kloves: Early life

+Career

+As an unpaid intern for a Hollywood agent, he gained attention for a screenplay he wrote called Swings.
+This led to a meeting where he successfully pitched Racing with the Moon (1984).

 His first experience with professional screenwriting left him wanting more interaction with the actors so that the characters would stay true to his vision.
 Kloves wrote The Fabulous Baker Boys and also intended it to be his directorial debut.
 After years of trying to sell the project in Hollywood, the film finally got off the ground and was released in 1989.
 The Fabulous Baker Boys did reasonably well and was critically acclaimed, but his next shot as writer/director for Flesh and Bone in 1993 fared poorly at the box office.
 Kloves then stopped writing for three years.

 Realizing that he had to return to writing to support his family, he began adapting Michael Chabon's novel Wonder Boys into a screenplay.
 Kloves was offered the chance to direct but he declined, preferring to direct only his own original work.
 This was his first try at adapting another work to film.
 His screenplay was nominated for a Golden Globe and an Academy Award after the film's release in 2000.

 Warner Bros. sent Kloves a list of novels that the company was considering to adapt as films.
 The listing included the first Harry Potter novel, which intrigued him despite his usual indifference to these catalogs.
 He went on to write the screenplays for the first four films in the series.
 However, he turned down writing the fifth film, stating that "The fourth film, Goblet of Fire, was really hard to do.
 I wrote on it for two years.
 But it’s not that simple and I don't know that I'll ever fully understand why I didn't do it."
 After Michael Goldenberg wrote the screenplay for the fifth film, Kloves then returned to write the sixth, seventh and eighth installments.

 In 2011, Kloves was attached to work on a film adaptation of Mark Haddon's novel The Curious Incident of the Dog in the Night-Time.

 Since 2016, Kloves produced the Fantastic Beasts films, a spinoff prequel series to the main Harry Potter series.
 Kloves co-wrote the third installment with J.K.
 Rowling.

 Kloves produced the Andy Serkis-directed movie, Mowgli: Legend of the Jungle.
 His daughter, Callie, wrote the screenplay.

+Kloves is now set to write the screenplay for the film adaptation of T. J. Newman's novel Drowning: The Rescue of Flight 1421 for Warner Bros.